Read the Full Story

 Dr Gough took the opportunity to outline the changes and structure of the new CMRE to OES members and students, inviting them to professionally engage with the Centre.

-The ARGOMARINE EU Project demo and final conference entitled "New Strategies and Technologies for the Safety of Navigation in the Mediterranean Sea" will be held in Elba Island, 19-21 November 2012.
-As part of the 'Automatic Oil spill Recognition and Geopositioning integrated in a Marine Monitoring Network' Consortium, the NATO Centre for Maritime Research and Experimentation (CMRE) will participate featuring its "Area Access Surveillance Technologies" developed in the Project time frame (2009-2012).
+The ARGOMARINE EU Project demo and final conference entitled "New Strategies and Technologies for the Safety of Navigation in the Mediterranean Sea" was held in Elba Island, 19-21 November 2012.
+As part of the 'Automatic Oil spill Recognition and Geopositioning integrated in a Marine Monitoring Network' Consortium, the NATO Centre for Maritime Research and Experimentation (CMRE) participated featuring its "Area Access Surveillance Technologies" developed in the Project time frame (2009-2012).
 See the final video of the Project.

 CMRE participated for the first time in the Science Festival 2012.
 Three scientists presented cutting-edge research and technology in underwater communication, ocean exploration and counter-piracy.